The Earth's Plasmasphere

 The electrons in plasma gain more energy, and they are very low in mass .
 They move along Earth's magnetic field lines and their increased energy is enough to escape Earth's gravity.
 Because electrons are very light, they don't have to gain too much kinetic energy from the Sun's ultraviolet light before gravity loses its grip on them.
 Gravity is not all that holds them back, however.

-As more and more electrons begin to escape outward, they leave behind a growing net positive electric charge in the ionosphere and create a growing net negative electric charge above the ionosphere.
-A strong electric field begins to develop.
-The different interacting charges result in a positively charged ionosphere and negatively charged region of space above it.
+As more and more electrons begin to escape outward, they leave behind a growing net positive electric charge in the ionosphere and create a growing net negative electric charge above the ionosphere; an electric field begins to develop (the Pannekoek-Rosseland E-field).
+Thus, these different interacting charges result in a positively charged ionosphere and negatively charged region of space above it.
 Very quickly this resulting electric field opposed upward movement of the electrons out of the ionosphere.
 The electrons still have this increased energy, however, so the electric field doesn't just go away.
 Instead the ions react to the electric field and are attracted to it.
 They begin to move upward out of the ionosphere too.
 Since all this happens on a small scale, it simply looks like the electrons and ions move out of the ionosphere together.
 Ultimately the effect is that the lighter ions of hydrogen, helium and oxygen are able to escape from the ionosphere.

 For a planet like Earth with a strong planetary magnetic field, these outward moving particles remain trapped near the planet unless other processes further draw them away and into interplanetary space.
 As is always the case with nature, there is much more story to tell about this "upwardly mobile" plasma and these other processes.